TeamSHIRO/AKL/CONTRIBUTING.md

 * **File Naming:** All source and header files (`.hpp`, `.cpp`, `.h`, `.c`) must use **`snake_case`** for their names ( e.g., `my_awesome_module.hpp`, `bootloader.cpp`).

-* **File Headers (Copyright & License):** Every new or modified source file should begin with the SPDX license header.
+* **File Headers (Copyright & License):** Each source file must begin with a short file description header explaining its purpose and key details.
+    For example:
+    ```cpp
+    /*
+     * File: main.c
+     * Description: Entry point for the process initialization.
+     */
     ```

+    You should also include an SPDX license identifier at the top of the file:

+    ```
     SPDX-License-Identifier: LicenseRef-Apache-2.0-NoModNotice
     ```

-    You should put your copyright notice in the header too, for example:
+    Optionally, you may include a copyright notice:

     ```
-    Copyright (C) 2025 TheMonHub
+    Copyright (C) Year YourName
     ```
-    This is not required.
+    Note: You don't need to format copyright notice exactly like this example.

+    The file description is required, while the license and copyright headers are optional but recommended for clarity and attribution.

 * **Header Guards:** To prevent multiple inclusions, all header files (`.hpp`) must use include guards.
 The naming convention for these guards should follow the pattern: